Robert S. Huckman

 Albert J. Weatherhead III Professor of Business Administration

 Robert Huckman is the Albert J. Weatherhead III Professor of Business Administration at Harvard Business School and the faculty co-chair of the HBS Healthcare Initiative.
 He teaches the first-year MBA course in Technology and Operations Management and has taught the second-year MBA course in Operations Strategy.
 Professor Huckman is on the faculty of Executive Education's Managing Health Care Delivery and Leadership and Strategy in Pharmaceuticals and Biotech.
-He is a Research Associate at the National Bureau of Economic Research and the chair of the management track of Harvard's doctoral program in health policy.
+He is a Research Associate at the National Bureau of Economic Research and the co-chair of the management track of Harvard's doctoral program in health policy.

 Professor Huckman's research focuses on the linkages between organizational characteristics and operating performance, with an emphasis on the health care industry.
 His articles have appeared in publications including the American Economic Journal, the American Economic Review, Harvard Business Review, Health Affairs, the Journal of Health Economics, Management Science, the New England Journal of Medicine, Organization Science, and the Strategic Management Journal.
 His worked has been cited in numerous media outlets, including a 2007 profile in The Financial Times.
 He is an associate editor of Management Science, a senior editor of Production and Operations Management, and a member of the editorial review board of Organization Science.